 Ptosis is a condition in which your eyelids droop below their proper positioning, which can not only create aesthetic concerns, but can also interfere with healthy vision.
-Mahsa A. Sohrab, MD, offers comprehensive diagnostic and treatment services for ptosis and has helped many in White Plains, New York, find lasting relief.
+Mahsa A. Sohrab, MD, offers comprehensive diagnostic and treatment services for ptosis and has helped many in Greenwich, CT, find lasting relief.
 Book your personalized consultation today using the simple online scheduling tool, or call the office nearest you to check appointment availability.

 Many men and women assume that all eyelid changes are caused by age.
 In reality, age-related eyelid changes are quite different from ptosis, which is a medical condition that affects the shape and function of your eyelids.

 If you’ve noticed your eyelids becoming puffy or sagging over time, you likely have a condition known as dermatochalasis.
 This is a normal part of aging and can be corrected through a procedure called blepharoplasty that removes excess skin and fat deposits.

 Ptosis involves drooping eyelids caused by changes in the tiny muscles that control your eyelid function.
 Aging is one cause of ptosis, but other factors can lead to the condition, including: